mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 communication channel.
 Right.
-So instead of leaving all those comments in the culture view, why not reaching out to the person directly and asking, you know, if you can be, as you said, Of help in a different way.
+So instead of leaving all those comments in the culture view, why not reaching out to the person directly and asking, you know, if you can be, as you said, of help in a different way.
 Right.
 And I think that's really important.
 So, and maybe I want to come back to one of the things that you said at the beginning is like, well, I will definitely reach out, but do you see yourself reaching out as the person that gets this critique?